MichaelPote/jquery.forwardevents/README.md

 jquery.forwardevents
 ====================

-Forwards mouse events from one DOM Element to another.
+jQuery plugin which forwards mouse events from one DOM Element to another.

 Usage: